marbl/MetagenomeScope/README.md

   data exists defining such an edge.
 * You can **collapse and uncollapse all node groups in the graph** by using the "Collapse All Node Groups"/"Uncollapse All Node Groups" button located near the top-right corner of the screen.
-Note that this works perfectly fine with individually-collapsed node groups; already-collapsed node groups will be ignored upon collapsing all nodes, and already-uncollapsed node groups will be ignored upon uncollapsing all nodes.
+Individually-collapsed node groups will be ignored upon collapsing all nodes, and already-uncollapsed node groups will be ignored upon uncollapsing all nodes.